flightaware/tohil/KNOTES.md

 if tohil.call or tohil.eval or tohil.exec get a tcl error, instead of throwing RuntimeError have them throw a new TclError object that will include the errorCode, errorInfo, error frame, etc, from tcl.

+scrape the comment headers of the procs to create the docstrings for the tohil stuff

 ### stuff